-- On the 3rd March 2021, an inception call was held with AECOM representatives and the NPRC to understand the aims of the group and confirm the brief. - On the 30th March 2021, AECOM representatives carried out a site walkover in Tattenhall in order to appreciate the local character and photograph the area. - On the 24th May 2021, AECOM shared a draft Design Code document with the NPRC. - On the 16th September 2021, an engagement meeting was held with the NPRC to review the draft document and allow local opinion to be captured and represented in the final document. - After capturing the feedback from the engagement meeting, AECOM issued the final Design Code on 4th November 2021.
+- An inception call was held with AECOM representatives and the NPRC to understand the aims of the group and confirm the brief. - AECOM representatives carried out a site walkover in Tattenhall in order to appreciate the local character and photograph the area. - AECOM shared a draft Design Code document with the NPRC. - An engagement meeting was held with the NPRC to review the draft document and allow local opinion to be captured and represented in the final document. - After capturing the feedback from the engagement meeting, AECOM issued the final Design Code.